RBSystems/wait-for-restart-microservice/README.md

 ```
 {
-  "IPAddressHostname": "The value passed in.",
+  "MachineAddress": "The value passed in.",
   "Port": the value passed in,
   "Timeout": the value passed in,
   "CallbackAddress": "The value passed in.",